TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

     </tr>
   </tbody>
 </table>
-Transforming the above data (129M rows) to per-timeOfDay-per-day exchange volumes took 991 seconds on a 2.4 GHz/4GB laptop.
-The raw output from the code is [here](https://github.com/TeddyCho/TeddyCho.github.io/blob/master/_posts/img/breakdown1.csv).
+Transforming the above data (129M rows) to per-day-per-timeOfDay exchange volumes took 991 seconds on a 2.4 GHz/4GB laptop.
+The raw output from the code is [here](https://github.com/TeddyCho/TeddyCho.github.io/blob/master/_posts/img/breakdown5aa0ce4b018e0067.csv).

 The exchanges' volumes and market shares for each epoch of each trading day can be found [here](https://github.com/TeddyCho/TeddyCho.github.io/blob/master/_posts/img/taskTwo.csv) (**Task #2**).